industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_PLC_Devices_Southbound.md

   ![ie_databus_user](graphics/IE_Databus_User.png)

-2. Deploy configuration to device
+1. Deploy configuration to device

   ![ie_databus](graphics/IE_Databus.png)

 ## OPC UA Connector

-To provide data from the PLC on the Databus connect the OPC UA Connector to the PLC and add the required PLC variables
+To provide data from the PLC on the Databus connect the OPC UA Connector to the PLC and add the required PLC variables.
+We will use the central configuration in the IEM.

 1. Launch the OPC UA Connector Configurator in the Industrial Edge Management under 'Data Connections' and configure the PLC connection
-2. Import the JSON file [energy1_OPCUA_Connector](../src/Device_Energy1/energy1_OPCUA_Connector.json) for Energy1 and [energy2_OPCUA_Connector](../src/Device_Energy2/energy2_OPCUA_Connector.json) for Energy2
+2. Import the JSON file [Energy1_OPCUA_Connector](../src/Device_Energy1/Energy1_OPCUA_Connector.json) for Energy1 and [Energy2_OPCUA_Connector](../src/Device_Energy2/Energy2_OPCUA_Connector.json) for Energy2
-3. Adjust IP adress of the imported PLC connection
+3. Adjust IP address of the imported PLC connection
-4. Deploy and start your OPC UA Connector configuration
+4. Select the PLC and deploy the configuration

   ![OPCUA_connector](graphics/OPCUA_Connector.png)

 ## IE Flow Creator